news

 • Location: 4600 block of Maryland Parkway, Las Vegas, NV, near UNLV.

-• Injuries: No injuries reported; all employees were accounted for.
+• Injuries: No injuries reported among employees or customers.

 Multiple Perspectives